What we do

 If you do not contact the department within 4 weeks of your original collection letter notification, we will assume that you no longer wish to receive the item and it may be donated to charity.
 Or where possible the item we have ordered will be returned to the manufacturer for refund or destroyed and you will not receive further appointments and may be discharged from our service.
 Your GP/referrer will also be informed of this.

-Within the department we have been working hard to produce helpful and informative leaflets for all our patients to utilise.
+Within the department we have been working hard to produce helpful and informative information for all our patients to utilise.
+Please follow the link below to find more information.